CartoDB/cartodb/doc/API.md

 #### layer.setOpacity(_opacity_)

-Change the opacity of the layer.
+Changes the opacity of the layer.

 ##### Arguments